saidatta/EngPaperNotes/ProjectInternalNotes/Databases/OLAP/trino/core.trino-main/Coordinator/QueuingPart/2 - DispatchManager.md

-Below is a high-level, logical explanation of what the `DispatchManager` does within Trino’s internal architecture.

 ### What is the DispatchManager?

 The `DispatchManager` is part of Trino’s coordinator logic.
 When a user issues a SQL query, Trino doesn't immediately start executing it.
 Instead, the query goes through a "dispatch" phase.
 The `DispatchManager` orchestrates this phase by preparing the query, assigning it to a resource group (for workload management), and eventually handing it off for execution.
 It is a key piece that connects the request from the client to the actual execution engine, ensuring proper initialization, validation, and queueing.